mWater/mwater-expressions/docs/Expressions.md

 `last`, `sum`, `count`, `max`, `min`, `stdev`, `stdevp`

-`count where`, `percent where`: aggregate that takes a boolean condition
+`count where`: aggregate that takes a boolean condition `percent where`: aggregate that takes two boolean condition (filter and basis. resolves to percentage where [filter] of [basis])

 ### literal expressions